Syllabus: CS 1581 Honors Computer Science I

 Course Content and Objectives

-This course is an introduction to computer science, focusing on the disciplines of procedural and data abstraction.
+This course is an introduction to computer science, focusing on the disciplines of procedural, data, and machine abstraction.
 It is intended for higher ability students, but it does not require experience with any particular kind of computer or programming language.
-It does require a minimum level of mathematical sophistication.
-The course satisfies the Liberal Education category 3 requirement.
+It does require a certain level of mathematical sophistication.
+The course satisfies the Liberal Education requirement Language and Reasoning Skills: Logic and Quantitative Reasoning.

 Grading Basis